omarXzain/programming-installation-guide/Computer Setup Guide/part1.md

 <hr>

+- ONLY!
+If you are not able to install Ubuntu from the store then open `cmd.exe` and run this command: `wsl.exe --install -d Ubuntu`

 ## Now follow these instructions:

 - Run Ubuntu after it's done from installing then wait ... you will see a confirmation for a successful installation ( check the image below )